API Reference

 Built in datasets

 The Great Tables package is equipped with sixteen datasets that come in all shapes and sizes.
 Many examples thoughout the help docs use these datasets to quickly demonstrate the awesome features of the package!
+Please note that using any of these datasets requires the Pandas library to be installed.

 data.countrypops | Yearly populations of countries from 1960 to 2022. |